 With the award of a five-year contract as a show of faith, things are going well for Rebrov, but the player has not lived up to expectations.
 At the age of 25 and short in stature, the Ukrainian player cannot compete with the big defenders in England.
 Just nine goals in Rebrov’s first season is not good enough for a player who has broken the Tottenham Hotspur transfer history.

 Signed from Valencia after Spurs sold Bale, Soldado worked hard but never regained his former form.
 Two years in London with Soldado can only be summed up in two words “miserable” when he scored only 7 goals in the Premier League before escaping the hell of Tottenham to return to Spain.
+The Spanish striker’s goals tally in his first season was far from the return expected for his approx transfer fee.
 Currently, the Spaniard is still regularly shooting in the Granada shirt and wants to forget all memories of his time at Tottenham.

 Clinton N’Jie is Tottenham’s next worst contract on this list.
 The 26-year-old joined Spurs from Lyon for a fee of £8.3m.
 The Cameroon star is completely out of tune with the home team.
 Not to mention, the knee injury also made the 9th striker sit out for a long time.
 Finally, after 14 appearances, Clinton N’Jie had to leave England to join Marseille.

 Vincent Janssen is another worst signing in 10 years of Tottenham transfer history.
 The Dutch international joined Spurs from AZ Alkmaar for a fee of £17 million.
 Expected to succeed as a striker, but the number 9 striker reminded fans of two other failed deals, Grzegorz Rasiak, and Sergei Rebrov.
 The slide and decline did not stop, in the end, the 25-year-old striker had to leave the British representative in humiliation.